FlowWright Engine Services Monitor

 Use the Windows Task Scheduler to create a task for this utility.

 Configure the task to run daily, repeating every 1 hour indefinitely, as shown below.
-Then start the Task after the configuration is complete.
+Then start the task after the configuration is complete.

 Let's suppose the application service running in Automatic mode is stopped manually.
 The FWEngineServicesMonitor utility shall restart the service as scheduled.